soto-project/soto-cognito-authentication-kit/README.md

         ...
 }
 ```
 The access token is used just to indicate a user has been granted access.
 It contains verification information, the username and a subject uuid which can be used to identify the user if you don't want to use the username.
 The token is valid for 60 minutes.
 The idToken contains claims about the identity of the user.
 It should contain all the attributes attached to the user.
 Again this token is only valid for 60 minutes.
-If you don't receive any authentication tokens then you need to check the `challenged` variable to see if you have a login challenge and respond to it before receiving authentication tokens.
+If you receive a `challenged` case then you have a login challenge and must respond to it before receiving authentication tokens.
 See [below](#responding-to-authentication-challenges).

 ## Verifying an access token is valid
 The following will verify whether a token gives access.